Quantization of the higher Berry curvature and the higher Thouless pump: Introduction

-Recently this construction has been generalized to smooth families of infinite-volume gapped lattice systems \cite{KapSpoBerry,KapSpoThouless,LocalNoether}.
-The generalization assigns a class in $H^{d+2}(M,\RR)$ to a smooth family of lattice systems on $\RR^d$ parameterized by $M$.
-Since for $d=0$ it reduces to the cohomology class of the curvature of the Berry connection, the generalization to $d>0$ is called the higher Berry class.
-For $G$-equivariant families, where $G$ is a compact connected Lie group, there is an equivariant refinement of higher Berry classes taking values in $H^{d+2}_G(M,\RR)$ \cite{LevinSenthil}.
+Recent works \cite{KapSpoBerry,KapSpoThouless,LocalNoether} constructed some topological invariants of smooth families of infinite-volume gapped lattice systems They showed how to assign a de Rham class $[\omega^{(d+2)}] \in H^{d+2}(M,\RR)$ to a smooth family of lattice systems on $\RR^d$ parameterized by $M$.
+Since for $d=0$ this class reduces to the cohomology class of the curvature of the Berry connection, the generalization to $d>0$ is called the higher Berry class.
+By the usual Chern-Weil theory, the cohomology class of the Berry curvature is an obstruction for the existence of a global trivialization of the bundle of ground states.
+Similarly, the higher Berry class is an obstruction for the existence of a smooth family of automorphisms which maps the family of ground states to a constant family \cite{LocalNoether}.
+For $G$-equivariant families, where $G$ is a compact connected Lie group, there is an equivariant refinement of higher Berry classes taking values in the equivariant cohomology $H^{d+2}_G(M,\RR)$ \cite{LocalNoether}.
+The higher Berry classes, as well as the equivariant higher Berry classes for $G = U(1)$, are reviewed in Section \ref{sec:berrydef} below.